luoqin219/lq-LeetCode/ByCategory/DataStructureDesign.md

 #### Approach 1: LinkedList as Bucket

-The common choice of hash function is the `modulo` operator, *i.e.* \text{hash} = \text{value} \mod \text{base}hash=valuemodbase.
-Here, the \text{base}base of modulo operation would determine the number of buckets that we would have at the end in the HashSet.
+The common choice of hash function is the `modulo` operator, *i.e.* hash = value mod base.
+Here, the base of modulo operation would determine the number of buckets that we would have at the end in the HashSet.

 Theoretically, the more buckets we have (hence the larger the space would be), the less likely that we would have *collisions*.
-The choice of \text{base}base is a tradeoff between the space and the collision.
+The choice of base is a tradeoff between the space and the collision.

 In addition, it is generally advisable to use a prime number as the base of modulo, *e.g.* 769769, in order to reduce the potential collisions.

 ![pic](https://leetcode.com/problems/design-hashset/Figures/705/705_linked_list.png)

 As to the design of `bucket`, again there are several options.
 One could simply use another `Array` as bucket to store all the values.
-However, one drawback with the Array data structure is that it would take \mathcal{O}(N)O(*N*) time complexity to remove or insert an element, rather than the desired \mathcal{O}(1)O(1).
+However, one drawback with the Array data structure is that it would take O(*N*) time complexity to remove or insert an element, rather than the desired O(1).

 Since for any update operation, we would need to scan the entire *bucket* first to avoid any duplicate, a better choice for the implementation of *bucket* would be the ***LinkedList***, which has a constant time complexity for the *insertion* as well as *deletion*, once we locate the position to update.